WardropMike/ruby_red_licorice/README.md

 # Steps to build and update the gemfile and gemfile.lock.
  - Make update to the Gemfile locally.
 - docker build -t ruby-test-framework .
-- docker run --rm -it ruby-test-framework sh
+- docker run --rm -it ruby-test-framework sh # Not necessary if you are not looking at the updates.
 - docker run --rm ruby-test-framework cat Gemfile.lock > Gemfile.lock
 - Then commit changes and push a new branch.